 How do I pay estimated taxes?

 You’ll need to make an account with the Electronic Federal Tax Payment System, or EFTPS.
-If you’re a sole proprietor and even an LLC–especially a SMLLC, I’d think–you’ll simply use your social security number to file, because your business isn’t considered to be separate from yourself.
-But if you’ve set up your business as an LLC that files as an S-Corp or as a straight S-Corp or C-Corp, you’ll need an Employer ID Number (EIN), issued by the IRS (as far as I know).
+If you’re a sole proprietor and even an LLC–especially a single-member LLC, I’d think–you’ll simply use your social security number to file, because your business isn’t considered to be separate from yourself.
+But if you’ve set up your business as an LLC that files as an S-Corporation or as a straight S-Corporation or C-Corporation, you’ll need an Employer ID Number (EIN), issued by the IRS (as far as I know).
 You can read more and learn how to apply for that here.

 How do you make sure you’re prepared to pay your quarterly estimated taxes?
 Let me know in the comments!

 Pin it for later: